Markf1994/segretaria-digitale-frontend/README.md

 Times must be provided in the `HH:mm` format.
 Cells can be left blank, but any value entered must be a valid time string or the backend will reject that row.

+## Dashboard

+The dashboard calendar shows Google Calendar events for the current week only.
+Events are fetched from the ID defined in `VITE_DASHBOARD_CALENDAR_ID`.

 ## Testing

 Before running tests, install dependencies if you haven't already: